xlnwel/model-free-algorithms/algo/off_policy/readme.md

     The downside is:

     - This makes the algorithm unstable at the convergence, which, however, could be mitigated by learning rate decay and a large batch size.
-    - This causes loss of control of the number of updates per environment step, which is sometimes required when doing research experiments, but we do not concern it here.
+    - This causes loss of control of the number of updates per environment step, which is sometimes required when doing research experiments, but we do not concern it here.256

 ## Experimental Results